 Installed with a minimum gap between 3-1/2″ boards of at least 3/16″ inches and minimum 1/4″ between 5-1/2″ boards.

 Installed with a minimum ground clearance of 18 inches; with well ventilated airflow underneath, which means at least two sides of the deck allowing at least 50% unrestricted air-flow.
 Water must not be allowed to become “standing” underneath the deck and must have proper slopped drainage.

 Decking is sealed with a high quality penetrating oil sealer, on all four sides prior to installation.
 Sealing one side can create uneven moisture flow.

 The installation must meet all applicable construction and safety codes.

-Purchaser’s sole remedy for any claim will be only for replacement of KAYU decking material for the affected material claimed.
+Purchaser’s sole remedy for any claim will be only for replacement of the KAYU decking material.
 Warranty does not include any labor or removal of decking.

 Purchaser is solely responsible for determining whether KAYU Batu meets any applicable safety, building codes, health or other regulations.
 Warrantor shall not be liable for installation or re-installation costs or for any indirect, punitive, consequential, or exemplary damages of any kind whatsoever arising from purchasers purchase of KAYU Batu or any KAYU decking.